 The Beautiful Cheese Sauce

-- 2 Cups of your favorite cheese Suggest Velvetta Cheese for the perfect color
+- 2 cups Favorite cheese Suggest Velvetta Cheese this time

-- 1 Tablespoon Sea Salt Add to the pasta water
+- 1+ tbsp Sea Salt Add to the pasta water

 - Boil water and add one tablespoon of sea salt.
 Cook the pasta to the doneness the bag or box suggests.
 It's about 6 minutes.
 Iron Chef Mario Batali suggests cooking the pasta one minute less than the box or bag suggests.